In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection

 \section{Background and Literature Review}

 SSL has gained significant attention in the machine learning community in recent years.
-A range of self-supervised approaches has been proposed and successfully evaluated in different application areas, including image classification~\cite{chen2020simple}, natural language processing~\cite{lan2019albert}, and speech recognition~\cite{baevski2020wav2vec}.
-More recently, SSL has also been applied to the analysis of ECG signals for tasks such as emotion recognition \cite{sarkar2020self, sarkar2020self1, sarkar2021detection}, arrhythmia detection~\cite{lan2022intra, kiyasseh2021crocs, lan2022intra, soltanieh2022analysis}, and others, with promising results.
+Various self-supervised approaches have been proposed and evaluated successfully in different application areas.
+These areas include image classification~\cite{chen2020simple}, natural language processing~\cite{lan2019albert}, and speech recognition~\cite{baevski2020wav2vec}.
+Moreover, SSL has shown promising results when applied to the analysis of ECG signals for tasks such as emotion recognition~\cite{sarkar2020self, sarkar2020self1, sarkar2021detection} and arrhythmia detection~\cite{kiyasseh2021crocs, soltanieh2022analysis}.

-The study~\cite{cheng2020subject} demonstrated the effectiveness of contrastive loss for SSL of bio-signals by developing augmentation techniques and addressing inter-subject variability through subject-specific distributions.
-Their results showed that promoting subject-invariance improved classification performance and yielded effective weight initialization, highlighting the importance of subject-awareness in bio-signal representation learning.
+The study~\cite{cheng2020subject} demonstrated the effectiveness of contrastive loss for SSL of bio-signals by developing augmentation techniques and addressing inter-subject variability through subject specific distributions.
+Their results showed that promoting subject-invariance improved classification performance and yielded effective weight initialization, highlighting the importance of subject awareness in bio-signal representation learning.
 The paper~\cite{lan2022intra} introduced Intra-Inter Subject SSL, designed to improve the diagnosis of cardiac arrhythmias from unlabeled multivariate cardiac signals.
-This method captured the temporal dependencies between heartbeats through both intra- and inter-subject procedures.
+This method captured the temporal dependencies between heartbeats through intra- and inter-subject procedures.